See Any Places – Ancient Site, Historical Site, and Historical Building

 Wormsloe Historic Site, Savannah, Georgia, USA

-The site includes a picturesque 1.5 miles oak avenue, the ruins of Jones’ fortified house built of tabby, a museum, and a demonstration area interpreting colonial daily life.
+The site includes a picturesque 1.5-mile oak avenue, the ruins of Jones’ fortified house built of tabby, a museum, and a demonstration area interpreting colonial daily life.
+600

 Owens-Thomas House & Slave Quarters, Savannah, Georgia, USA

-One of the finest examples of Regency architecture in America as well as the original slave quarters designed to house the enslaved men, women and children who maintained it.
+It is one of the finest examples of Regency architecture in America, and it also houses the original slave quarters designed to house the enslaved men, women, and children who maintained it.
+596

 Fort Frederica National Monument, St Simons Island, Georgia, USA